My Friend Discovered Something Reality-Defying in His House

 “Agent who?”

-“Why the fuck are you talking about a freaking TV show!?
-You’ve got a freaking reality-defying hole in your storage room!”
+“Why the hell are you talking about freaking TV shows?
+You’ve got a reality-defying hole in your storage room!”

-“Alright, alright.
-But come on, what do you think would happen?
-They’d probably kick me out of my house, detain me and turn this whole place into a freaking government facility and use it to build weapons and god knows what.”
+“All right, but what do you think would happen?
+They’d detain me and turn this place into a government facility.”

 “Wait, what?”

-“You know, like in this one movie, the one about the conspiracy and the FBI.”
+“Yeah, like in this movie.
+The one about the conspiracies and the FBI.”

-“Fuck if I know,” he cursed and took another sip of his beer.
+“God if I know,” he cursed and took another sip of beer.

 I did the same.